ryansukale/ryansukale.github.io/2014/May.md

 If you are trying to do something similar and are facing issues, reach out to me via my contact details available at **[ryansukale.com](http://ryansukale.com)**.

+### May 22
+1. In postgresql, User is a key word, so you cannot create a table by that name[Ref](http://www.postgresql.org/message-id/Pine.NEB.4.10.10008291649550.4357-100000@scimitar.caravan.com).

+###May 21
+1. Read up chapter 4 from Secrets of the Javascript ninja.
+Found it pretty cool actually.
+Plenty of brain twisters this time.
+2. Refreshed my memory on the fact that all js objects have a constructor property.
+But I realized there is a really simple way to execute expressions when testing on the fly.
+For e.g. if you type `{}.constructor` on the console, you get an error.
+However, if you type `({}).constructor` it prints alright.
+3. Also learnt that the Number class has a cool toString which lets you specify the radix.
+I had never actually had to use this before.
+E.g `(10).toString(16)`
+4. Just as a note to self : Array.shift is the counterpart to Array.pop and Array.unshift is the counterpart of Array.push.
+They just work on the opposite ends of the array.
+5. Revisiting Douglas Crockford's JS the good parts.
+That book never ceases to amuse me.

+###May 20
+1. Read Ch2, Ch3 on Secrets of the Javascript ninja.
+Didn't feel like they were a difficult read at all though.
+Looking forward to the next few chapters.

+###May 19
+1. Using PostgreSQL for the first time.
+Setup it up on a DigitalOcean vps and wrote a small blog post about it.

+###May 18
+1. Read about the Command Pattern, Facade Pattern, Factory Pattern and the Mixin pattern from [Addy's online book](http://addyosmani.com/resources/essentialjsdesignpatterns/book/).

+# May 16
+1. Learnt that there is a 'multiple' property the file input.
+It just never occured to me that this wasnt the default behaviour.
+[Learn more](http://davidwalsh.name/multiple-file-upload).
+* The multiparty module is perhaps the simplest way to implement a file upload.
+You will need to regularly clean up your temp directory though when using multiparty.
+[Learn more](http://andrewkelley.me/post/do-not-use-bodyparser-with-express-js.html).
+* Moved my personal website to digital ocean and converted it to a nodejs website.
+* Learnt about the [forever command](http://blog.nodejitsu.com/keep-a-nodejs-server-up-with-forever/) to run if you need to run your node app continously, which is the case for me since I want my profile site to be running 24x7.
+Its not as if its is supposed to crash ever.
+It mainly just has some sugarcoated static content.
+* If you need to environment parameters arguments for your program, you need to specify them before the forever command.

+### May 15

 ### May 13
 ---
 1. Found a good set of series on nodejs at [dailyjs](http://dailyjs.com/tags.html).